 Warren Buffet, the second wealthiest person in the US (according to Forbes) and one of the most successful investors ever, said that he looks for three traits in everybody he hires: intelligence, energy and integrity.

-A person with a high energy, high integrity and low intelligence is someone who works hard but can’t solve complex problems or affect any significant change.
+- A person with high energy, high integrity and low intelligence is someone who works hard but can’t solve complex problems or affect any significant change.

 Intelligence, integrity and energy aren’t the only (or even the best) attitudes to select for your organisation.
 But, they are certainly a good place to start.

 If you would like to determine which attitudes you should seek in a candidate, ask yourself: which attitudes do you personally value in a colleague, which attitudes do your team value, and which type of person would help the organisation fulfil its mission and purpose?
 Note down a list of requirements and have them in mind when reviewing candidates.

 If you need help with your interview process, read how long is a Management Consultancy Interview?